chafey/dicom-codec-js/README.md

 - encodeOptions - Object - contents specific to each codec (see below)

 Returns:
+- Object
-- Uint8Array with the compressed image frame bytes
+   - encodedImageFrame - Uint8Array with the encoded image frame bytes
+   - imageInfo - Object
+        - rows - Number with the image rows/height
+        - columns - Number with the image columns/width
+        - bitsPerPixel - Number with bits per pixel
+        - componentsPerPixel - Number with number of components per pixel.
+        - signed - true if pixel data is signed, false if unsigned
+    - encodeOptions - Object - contents specific to each codec

 ## transcode